mikeshardmind/SinbadCogs/README.md

 Cog respects server privacy settings, and defaults to less permissive.

+# Multiquote

+Quote multiple messages from the same server with a list of message IDs

 # Embedder

 Cog for Making, Storing, and calling Embed objects to the chat.